andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 implementation step-by-step is how much the types *help you* in writing this code.

-Before starting writing a back-prop implementation, I’d probably be a bit concerned.
+Before starting writing a back-prop implementation without the help of types, I’d probably be a bit concerned.
 I mentioned earlier that writing the untyped version was no fun at all.

 But, with the types, writing the implementation became a *joy* again.
 And, you have the help of *hole driven development*, too.